Private Detective

 Write out your plan here.

-Asked by Nana. about 5 years ago
+Asked by Nana. almost 6 years ago

 What is the profit model of jobstr.com?

-Asked by 21cboss almost 9 years ago
+Asked by 21cboss over 9 years ago

 I would like to know if it is legal in Texas for a detective to come into a restaurant ask the person in question to come with the detective, then the detective puts them in a squad car in cuffs and questions them?
 Is this legal?

-Asked by Carley almost 7 years ago
+Asked by Carley over 7 years ago

 Hi,